-Making dry ice drinks has always been a little intimidating, but today we are diving deep into how easy it is to make these Halloween drinks with just a little safety knowledge.
+Making dry ice drinks has always been a little intimidating, but today we are diving deep into how easy it is to make these Halloween drinks for kids with safety knowledge.
 In just a minute, you will be armed with the information to make your own spooky fog drinks for your next Halloween party or event.

 This article contains affiliate links.

 ?Spooky Fog Drinks Recipe

 This non-alcoholic Halloween drink recipe includes dry ice which can be harmful when not handled correctly.
 Please note the safety information below this recipe so your Halloween party is safe and fun!

 - colorful drink like Gatorade or Kool-Aid

 - gummy worms

 - dry ice (click here to find a store that sells it near you)

 - cool weather gloves